AirshipCMS/endtoend.airshipcms.io/E2E Site Setup and Rendering Tests.md

 # End to End Site

-Notes: after testing thoroughly on alpha e2e
+On Prod before doing prod--> alpha snapshot, make sure pages, collections, and product collections are good to go.

+Notes:
+On e2e alpha,
+- KEEP signin, cart, nav, and checkout modules from ALPHA
+- GET other layouts, templates, styles from PROD E2E REPO
-- clean out templates that aren't needed
+- CLEAN out templates that aren't needed
-- stash / rename / prep subscription-specific templates
+- LAUNCH to alpha
+- TEST
-- put good changes on prod e2e
+- Put good changes on prod e2e (prep for next weekend launch)

 ## Example Page